datalad-handbook/book/docs/usecases/encrypted_annex.rst

 .. note::

    Using a RIA store is a choice for this use case, but *not* a requirement for data encryption.
-Encryption can be enabled in the same way for any kind of git annex :term:`special remote`.
+Encryption can be enabled in the same way for any kind of git-annex :term:`special remote`.
    In fact, the primary use-case for encryption in git-annex is sending file content to remotes hosted by an untrusted party.

 The created sibling is called ``entrystore`` in the example below, but by default, a RIA sibling consists of two parts, with ``entrystore`` being only one of them.